The ultimate guide to supplier scorecards: Templates, tips, and best practices

 Be transparent with your vendor contacts

-Vendor management is much more than simply tracking metrics, it should be about growing a partnership and building a relationship.
+Vendor management is much more than simply tracking metrics, it should be about building trust and collaboration.
 So, be as clear as possible with your vendors.
 Make sure they understand how they are being graded.
-Further, explain what steps you will take if your expectations aren’t met.
+Further, explain what steps you will take if your expectations aren't met.

 Scale according to the vendor's importance